 Wastes generated during exploration activities are tabulated in EP Section 7.
-Used SBMs and additives will be transported to shore for recycling, reconditioning, or deep well injection at Halliburton Drilling Fluids, MiSwaco, Newpark Drilling Fluids, or R360 Environmental Solutions, in Port Fourchon, Louisiana.
-Cuttings wetted with SBMs will be transported to shore for deep well injection or landfarm at R360 Environmental Solutions in Port Fourchon, Louisiana.
+Used SBMs and additives will be transported to shore for recycling, reconditioning, or deep well injection at Halliburton Drilling Fluids, M-I Swaco, R360 Environmental Solutions, or EcoServ in Port Fourchon, Louisiana.
+Cuttings wetted with SBMs will be transported to shore for deep well injection or landfarm at R360 Environmental Solutions or EcoServ in Port Fourchon, Louisiana.
 Salvage hydrocarbons will be transported to shore for recycling or deep well injection at PSC Industrial Outsourcing, Inc. in Jeanerette, Louisiana.
-Completion fluids will be transported to shore for recycling/reconditioning or deep well injection at Halliburton Drilling Fluids, Baker Hughes, Newpark Drilling Fluids, Tetra, or R360 Environmental Solutions, in Port Fourchon, Louisiana.
+Completion fluids will be transported to shore for recycling, reconditioning, or deep well injection at Halliburton, Baker Hughes, Schlumberger, Tetra, R360 Environmental Solutions, or EcoServ in Port Fourchon, Louisiana.

-Recyclable trash and debris will be generated during the proposed project and will be recycled at Omega Waste Management in West Patterson, Louisiana, or at a similarly permitted facility.
-Non-recyclable trash and debris will be transported to the Riverbirch landfill in Avondale, Louisiana; or to a similarly permitted facility.
-Exploration and production wastes will be transported to R360 Environmental Solutions or Clean Waste in Port Fourchon, Louisiana.
-Used oil and glycol will be transported to Omega Waste Management in West Patterson, Louisiana; to Chemical Waste Management in Sulphur, Louisiana; or at a similarly permitted facility.
+Recyclable trash and debris will be generated during the proposed project and will be recycled at Omega Waste Management in Patterson, Louisiana; or at a similarly permitted facility.
+Non-recyclable trash and debris will be transported to the Riverbirch landfill in Avondale.
+Louisiana; or to a similarly permitted facility.
+Exploration and production wastes will be transported to R360 Environmental Solutions, EcoSery, or Clean Waste in Port Fourchon, Louisiana.
+Used oil and glycol will be transported to Omega Waste Management in Patterson, Louisiana; Chemical Waste Management in Sulphur, Louisiana; or to a similarly permitted facility.
 Non-hazardous waste will be transported to the Waste Management Woodside landfill in Walker, Louisiana; or to a similarly permitted facility.
-Non-hazardous oilfield waste will be transported to Chemical Waste Management in Sulphur, Louisiana.
-Universal waste items such as batteries, lamps, glass, and mercury contaminated waste will be sent to Chemical Waste Management in Sulphur, Louisiana; for processing.
-Hazardous waste will be sent to Chemical Waste Management in Sulphur, Louisiana; or to a similarly permitted facility.
+Non-hazardous oilfield waste will be transported to Chemical Waste Management in Sulphur, Louisiana or EcoServ in Winnie, Texas.
+Universal waste items such as batteries, lamps, glass, and mercury-contaminated waste will be sent to Chemical Waste Management in Sulphur, Louisiana, for processing.
+Hazardous waste will be sent to Chemical Waste Management in Sulphur, Louisiana; Clean Harbors in Colfax, Louisiana; Veolia in Port Arthur, Texas; SET Environmental in Houston, Texas; or to a similarly permitted facility.
 Wastes will be recycled or disposed according to applicable regulations at the respective onshore facilities.